Title 56. Public Service Companies

 b.
 Purchasing electricity from affiliates and third parties;

 c.
-Reducing load growth and peak demand growth through cost-effective demand reduction programs; and
+Reducing load growth and peak demand growth through cost-effective demand reduction programs, including the incorporation of such programs into virtual power plant aggregation;

-2. Identify a portfolio of electric generation supply resources, including purchased and self-generated electric power, that:
+2. Identify a single preferred portfolio of electric generation and non-generation supply resources, including purchased and self-generated electric power, that best serves the public interest and that:

 a.
-Consistent with § 56-585.1, is most likely to provide the electric generation supply needed to meet the forecasted demand, net of any reductions from demand side programs, so that the utility will continue to provide reliable service at reasonable prices over the long term; and
+Consistent with § 56-585.1, is most likely to provide the electric generation supply needed to meet the forecasted demand, net of any reductions from demand side programs and applicable grid-enhancing technologies, so that over the long term the utility will continue to provide reliable service at reasonable prices that take into consideration the social cost of carbon;

 b.
 Will consider low cost energy/capacity available from short-term or spot market transactions, consistent with a reasonable assessment of risk with respect to both price and generation supply availability over the term of the plan;

-4. Include such additional information as the Commission requests pertaining to how the electric utility intends to meets its obligation to provide electric generation service for use by its retail customers over the planning period.
+8. Include such additional information as the Commission requests pertaining to how the electric utility intends to meets its obligation to provide electric generation service for use by its retail customers over the planning period, which shall include at least three modeling scenarios for energy capacity, supply, and demand over the planning period.

 B. In preparing an integrated resource plan, each electric utility shall systematically evaluate and may propose: